jaidevparmar/liboff/README.md

 # liboff
 LibreOffice + Python + VSCode

 LibreOffice comes with an internal Python that has a rather limited set of functionality.
 It is suitable for simple macro tasks but is severly limited when it comes to adding packages like numpy, scipy that are needed in scientific computing and big data with Python.
-LibreOffice could provide a nice presentation frondend for us.
+LibreOffice would provide a nice presentation frontend for us for data input, output and analysis.

 These are my experiences in integrating LibreOffice with [Python](https://www.python.org/) and development using Microsoft Visual Studio Code on Windows (Windows 10+).